HyoungsungKim/Studying-ethereum/study-in-geth/docs/Build-private-network-and-test.md

 That is all what i have prepared.
 My goal is changing consensus algorithm of geth for studying.
 So if my process is successful, I will be back with new posts.
 Please pray for me and next posts..
 T_T

-If there are errors or you wand to add more detail, please contribute it
+If there are errors or you want to add more details, please contribute it

 Github : https://github.com/HyoungsungKim/Studying-ethereum/tree/master/study-in-geth/docs